bitcoin-dev-project/grant-common-app/DEPLOYMENT.md

 2. Submit the form
 3. Check the console logs for request/response details
 4. Verify in your OpenSats clone that the application was received properly
+5. Confirm that email notifications were sent to both the applicant and admin email

 ## Troubleshooting